RebeccaSle/ai-chatbot-azure/architecture.md

 ## Overview
-This document describes the initial architecture for the Azure AI Chatbot (Lab 1).
+This document describes the initial architecture for the Azure AI Chatbot (Lab 1+2).
 The system provides a minimal conversational flow:
 **User → Python Application → Azure OpenAI (gpt-4o) → Response → User**.

-To include later on RAG, semantic search, CI/CD, insights ....
+To include later on CI/CD, insights ....

 - **User**
   - Interaction: CLI